defenseunicorns/leapfrogai/src/leapfrogai_ui/README.md

 `npm run test:integration:ui`
 Click the play button in the Playwright UI.

+Notes:
-Note - running the script above will reset the locally running Supabase instance and re-seed the database.
+1. Running the script above will reset the locally running Supabase instance and re-seed the database.
 You will lose existing data.
+2. if you run the tests in headless mode (```npm run test:integration```) you do not need the app running, it will build the app and run on port 4173.

 # Supabase and Keycloak Integration